 SGIP applications must provide a copy of the following:

-&lt;sup>69 All electronic signatures of SGIP generated forms must be accompanied by a signature audit page.
+All electronic signatures of SGIP generated forms must be accompanied by a signature audit page.
 SoCalGas only accepts One Span electronic signatures for their SGIP generated forms.

 Table 8.1: Reservation Request Requirements